 The big, beautiful sycamore tree grows fast to provides refreshing shade in a sweltering Florida summer.

-With large, pretty leaves and white peeling bark that creates an attractive mottled trunk, this tree does best in cooler areas of South Florida.
+With large, pretty leaves and peeling bark that creates an attractive mottled trunk, this tree does best in cooler areas of South Florida.

 This is not a small yard tree.